srl-labs/srl-elk-lab/README.md

 cl12 is connected as A/S to leaf3 (srl-elk-1-3) and leaf4 (srl-elk-1-4) with standby link signalling using LACP.
 cl31 is attached via static LAG in A/A mode. spine1 (srl-elk-2-1) and spine2 (srl-elk-2-2) are acting as BGP RR.
-This setup is more than enougth to demonstrate the way to integrate farbic with ELK stack.
+This setup is more than enough to demonstrate the way to integrate fabric with ELK stack.

 # Quick start